-Tracey Chapman is an American singer-songwriter, and in her own right a very famous personality in the field of folk rock.
+Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 She is a four-time Grammy Award winner and a multi-platinum musician.
 Tracy was born in Ohio to a middle-class family in Connecticut.